MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-all-operator.md

 ## Performance tips

 * For faster results, use the case-sensitive version of an operator.
-Ror example, use `has_cs` instead of `has`.
+For example, use `has_cs` instead of `has`.
 * For best practices, see [Query best practices](best-practices.md).

 > [!NOTE]